LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 Part 1: Create CLDF
 ===================

-The following five steps will guide you through the process of converting raw language data to CLDF.
+The following six steps will guide you through the process of converting raw language data to CLDF.
 Each step can be found in the `continuous integration workflow
 <https://app.circleci.com/pipelines/github/martino-vic/koeblergothic>`_